GreenData17/Learning_Projects/README.md

 various programming projects - for me to learn.

 > Calculator - A "Simple" Calculator made from scratch. (even the graphics + console feedback)

+> GameEngine - A Code based GameEngine made from scratch. (even the graphics + console feddback)